1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

 no! it's a blog post, dumb as rocks text-on-a-page goodness!

-you got multiple pages worth of information? first let me doubt that, most of you are building landing pages for the ceo of bluetooth-cat-litter-inc who needs a rotating marquee of sponsors. but even then, let's say you do have multiple pages, please build an mpa. you might even want to check the definition to that, who fucking knows.
+you got multiple pages worth of information? let me doubt that first, most of you are building landing pages for the ceo of bluetooth-cat-litter-inc who needs a rotating marquee of sponsors. doesn't qualify as "information", does it?

+but even then, let's say you do have multiple pages, please build an mpa. you might even want to check the definition to that, who fucking knows.

-for the remaining cases: 99% of the time your job is to build a crud app without adding more misery to the world, not inventing ever more spectacular ways to fail at that.
+for the remaining cases: 99% of the time your job is to build a crud app without adding more misery to the world. yet you inventing ever more spectacular ways to fail at that.

 we gave you
 [request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods)